nmaguiar/netutils/EXAMPLES.md

 ---

-## 🪳 Run a program in another pid namespace
+## 🪳 Run a program in another namespace's pid

-You can execute a program (including a shell) in another's pid namespace.
+You can execute a program (including a shell) in another namespace's pid.
 If you are using ```kubectl debug pod-to-debug -it --image nmaguiar/netutils --target=container-to-debug --profile=sysadmin -- /bin/bash```:

 ```bash